CrayonGroup/crayon-api-sdk/README.md

 ## Prerequisites

-Requires .NET 4.5.1 or later and Visual Studio 2015 or later;
+Requires .NET 4.5.1 or later and Visual Studio 2015 or later.

 ## Installation
 To install, run the following command in the Package Manager Console: